marcogarofal/DeXMS/README.md

 </dependency>
 ```

-*  Generate BC as follow :
+*  Generate Mediator as follow :

 ```
 VsbManager vsbm = new VsbManager();